logo

 Prepare the template:

 There are 2 different lengths of anchor bolts and they alternate around the template.
 It doesn’t matter where you start.
-For each anchor bolt, run the bottom nut down about 3″, put the large washer on, push the bolt through the template, put the small washer on, run the top nut down so 5/8″ of thread is showing above the top nut.
+For each anchor bolt, put the bottom nut and large washer on, push the bolt through the template, put the small washer on, run the top nut down so 5/8″ of thread is showing above the top nut.
 Hold the top nut and tighten the bottom nut tightly against the template.
 Place the template, with anchor bolts in place, on the concrete form to verify that the reinforcing and conduits do not interfere with the bolts.
 The legs of the anchor bolts can be rotated in any direction to clear obstructions.
-Maintain 2″ concrete cover on the anchor bolts and their legs.
-Mark the tops of two opposite bolts.
+Maintain 1-1/2″ concrete cover on the anchor bolts and their legs.
+Mark the tops of any two opposite bolts.
 These will be the markers to line up to the string.

 The hole in the center of the template is the same diameter as the port in the bottom plate of the pier so all embedded conduits must pass through that template opening.